cdzombak/rdio-availability/README.md

 `python rdio-availability.py`

-The script will prompt you to visit a web oage to complete OAuth authorization with Rdio.
+The script will prompt you to visit a web page to complete OAuth authorization with Rdio.
 This authorization is only used once when you run the script; if you run the script again you'll be re-prompted to authorize.

 ## Requirements